OWASP/Go-SCP/src/output-encoding/cross-site-scripting.md

 > properly escaped, or you do not verify it to be safe via server-side input
 > validation, before including that input in the output page. ([source][1])

-Go, just like any other multi-purpose programming language has everything needed to mess with and make you vulnerable to XSS, despite the documentation being clear about using the [html/template package][2].
-Quite easily you can find "hello world" examples using [net/http][3] and [io][4] packages and without realizing it, you're vulnerable to XSS.
+Go, just like any other multi-purpose programming language, has everything needed to mess with and make you vulnerable to XSS, despite the documentation being clear about using the [html/template package][2].
+Quite easily, you can find "hello world" examples using [net/http][3] and [io][4] packages.
+And without realizing it, you're vulnerable to XSS.

 Imagine the following code: